apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 `RawRepresentable` with a `RawValue` of `Int`.
 The generated Swift enum has a case for each enum value in the proto file.

-Proto3 syntax enums have an additional `UNRECOGNIZED(Int)` case that is used whenever an unrecognized value is parsed from protobuf serialization or from other serializations that store integer enum values.
+Proto3 enums have an additional `UNRECOGNIZED(Int)` case that is used whenever an unrecognized value is parsed from protobuf serialization or from other serializations that store integer enum values.
 Proto2 enums lack this extra case.